Andy53/ERC.Xdbg/README.md

 `--SearchModules`
 Search modules can take a string or set of bytes to search for within the processes loaded modules.
 Optionally an integer can be passed to specify the search type (0 = bytes, 1 = Unicode, 2 = ASCII, 4 = UTF7, 5 = UTF8).
 Modules can be excluded based on certain characteristics (Is ASLR/SafeSEH/Is the binary rebasable/NXCompat(DEP)/Is the binary an OS dll) The values are optional however if you wish to exclude a later value all previous ones must be included.
 Furthermore the search can be limited to certain modules by passing their name or path as arguments.
 &nbsp;&nbsp;&nbsp;&nbsp;Example: ERC --SearchModules FF E4.
-Search for bytes FF E4 including all dll's \n";
+Search for bytes FF E4 including all dll's
 &nbsp;&nbsp;&nbsp;&nbsp;Example: ERC --SearchModules FF E4 module1.dll module2.dll.
-Search for bytes FF E4 only in module1.dll and module2.dll\n";
+Search for bytes FF E4 only in module1.dll and module2.dll

 `--Dump`
 Dumps the contents of process memory to the log and a file in the working directory.
 Takes a hex start address and a hex number for number of bytes to be read.